raspberrypilearning/mission-space-lab-creator-guide/en/step_4.md

 ### Using NDVI (normalised difference vegetation index)

-Learn how to process visual light data to analyse plant health, vegetation density, and environmental features across the Earth's surface using this project guide: [NDVI (normalised difference vegetation index)](https://projects.raspberrypi.org/en/projects/astropi-ndvi/0).
+Learn how to process visual light data to analyse plant health, vegetation density, and environmental features across the Earth's surface using our ['Capture plant health with NDVI and Raspberry Pi' project guide](https://projects.raspberrypi.org/en/projects/astropi-ndvi/0).

 ### Calculating the speed of the ISS

-You may wish to start by learning how to write a program using historical photos taken by teams in previous years with our [Calculate the speed of the ISS using photos](https://projects.raspberrypi.org/en/projects/astropi-iss-speed/0) project guide.
+You may wish to start by learning how to write a program using historical photos taken by teams in previous years with our ['Calculate the speed of the ISS using photos' project guide](https://projects.raspberrypi.org/en/projects/astropi-iss-speed/0).
 Once you have written a program, you can try it out using different images or data sets to improve the accuracy of your estimate.
 Here are some examples of images and data you can use:

 - [Astro Pi Mission Space Lab 2022/23 photos](https://www.flickr.com/photos/raspberrypi/collections/72157722152451877/)
 - [Astro Pi Mission Space Lab 2022/23 data](https://docs.google.com/spreadsheets/d/1RjPEp2IHVB6For65wuUQdWntsg1H5sHWpYUtLzK9LCM/edit?usp=sharing)